In this article I’ll be looking at how to practice Bhakti yoga meditation properly, and I’ll share some great Bhakti yoga practices for you to try.

 - Ask your deity / subject to become one with you.

-The Karma Yoga form of Bhakti meditation is slightly different.
-Follow these steps for proper Karma Yoga Bhakti.
+The Karma Yoga form of Bhakti practice is slightly different.
+Follow these steps for proper Karma Yoga Bhakti practice.

 - Find a time and a place where you can meditate without being disturbed.